"Tell Me Lies" Has One Couple We're Rooting For

 Advertisement

-While a difficult realization, this shared experience is part of what draws Bree and Evan together.
-“It was the right time for them to experience each other but also they provided something for each other that no other person had — someone to care,” Cook says, “someone to see them deeply.
+While a difficult realisation, this shared experience is part of what draws Bree and Evan together.
+“It was the right time for them to experience each other, but also they provided something for each other that no other person had — someone to care,” Cook says, “someone to see them deeply.
 And that's what I think each of them were looking for.”

 The next morning when Bree reveals her romantic feelings to Evan, it’s similarly done in a frank, matter-of-fact way.
 It’s a stark contrast to other couples in the show — and many viewers may know IRL — whose intentions and thoughts are often convoluted or misinterpreted because people aren’t really saying what they feel.
 Bree and Evan’s transparency and open communication allows them to get past the BS and connect in a way that others around them, who rely on secrets and mixed messages, aren’t able to.